ahmedawan71/AI-Powered-Web-App/README.md

 ## Prerequisites
 - Node.js (v18 or higher)
 - npm or yarn
-- Supabase account for authentication and database
+- Supabase account for authentication and resume storage
+- MongoDB instance for user data storage
 - Railway account for deploying the AI logic (optional, if modifying the AI service)
 - Git (for cloning the repository)